Comparing Intercontinental Exchange (ICE) and Its Rivals

 |Intercontinental Exchange Competitors

-This is a summary of recent recommendations for Intercontinental Exchange and its peers, as provided by MarketBeat.com.
+This is a summary of recent ratings and target prices for Intercontinental Exchange and its competitors, as provided by MarketBeat.

 |Sell Ratings